Zach LaVine: Minnesota Timberwolves (2014–2017)

-On October 21, 2015, the Timberwolves exercised their third-year team option on LaVine's rookie scale contract, extending the contract through the 2016–17 season.
+On October 21, 2015, the Timberwolves exercised their third-year team option on LaVine's rookie-scale contract, extending the contract through the 2016–17 season.
 With Ricky Rubio sidelined in early November, LaVine took over the starting point guard role and took advantage of the increased minutes.
 On November 13, he scored a season-high 26 points in a loss to the Indiana Pacers.
 He later topped that mark on December 13, scoring 28 points in a loss to the Phoenix Suns.
 During the 2016 All-Star Weekend, LaVine scored 30 points for Team USA in the Rising Stars Challenge to capture MVP honors.
 He also became the fourth player ever to win consecutive Slam Dunk Contests.
 The final round of the contest, which featured two tie-breakers with Aaron Gordon, drew comparisons to the contest between Michael Jordan and Dominique Wilkins in 1988.

 On October 24, 2016, the Timberwolves exercised their fourth-year team option on LaVine's rookie scale contract, extending the contract through the 2017–18 season.
-On November 9, he tied his career high with 37 points in a 123–107 win over the Orlando Magic.
-On December 23, he scored a career-high 40 points and tied a career best with seven three-pointers in a 109–105 loss against the Sacramento Kings.
+On November 9, he tied his then career high with 37 points in a 123–107 win over the Orlando Magic.
+On December 23, he scored a then-career-high 40 points and tied a career best with seven three-pointers in a 109–105 loss against the Sacramento Kings.
 On February 4, 2017, LaVine was ruled out for the rest of the season after an MRI revealed he had a torn ACL in his left knee.
 Ten days later, he underwent successful surgery to reconstruct the knee.